-48622 Mechatronics 16cp; Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
+48622 Embedded Mechatronics Systems6cp; Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 48510 Introduction to Electrical and Electronic Engineering OR 41099 Introduction to Mechatronics Engineering